KittyGiraudel/sass-guidelines/index.md

 First things first: **this is not a CSS styleguide**.
 This document will not discuss naming conventions for CSS classes, modular patterns and the question of IDs in the CSS world.
 These guidelines only aim at dealing with Sass specific content.

-Also, this styleguide is my own and somehow very opinionated.
-Think of it as a collection of methodologies and advices I have polished and given over the years.
+Also, this styleguide is my own and therefore very opinionated.
+Think of it as a collection of methodologies and advice I have polished and given over the years.

-Obviously, this is certainly not the only way of doing and may or may not suit your project.
+Obviously, this is certainly not the only way of doing things and may or may not suit your project.
 Feel free to pick from it and adapt it to your needs.
 As we say *your mileage may vary*.